tomasbjerre/git-changelog-command-line/README.md

                                                dates.
                                                <string>: any string
                                                Default: UTC
+-ui, --use-integrations                        Use integrations to get more
+                                               details on commits.
+                                               Default: disabled
 -ut, --untagged-name <string>                  When listing commits per tag,
                                                this will by the name of a virtual tag that contains commits not